zendesk/maxwell/docs/docs/kafka.md

 (with `kafka.` stripped off).
 We use the "new producer" configuration, as described here:
 [http://kafka.apache.org/documentation.html#newproducerconfigs](http://kafka.apache.org/documentation.html#newproducerconfigs)

-Maxwell sets the following Kafka options by default, but you can override them in `config.properties`.
+Maxwell sets the following Kafka options by default via the properties file.
+You can remove or update them in `config.properties`.

 - kafka.acks = 1
 - kafka.compression.type = gzip
+- kafka.metadata.fetch.timeout.ms=50000
+- kafka.retries=0

 Maxwell writes to a kafka topic named "maxwell" by default.
 It can be static, e.g. 'maxwell', or dynamic, e.g. `namespace_%{database}_%{table}`.
 In the latter case 'database' and 'table' will be replaced with the values for the row being processed.
 This can be changed with the `kafka_topic` option.